Background to SAR

 The purpose of the additional rate was to pay for the future maintenance of the coastal (beach) strip immediately west and east of Port Geographe, as well as the entrance channel and associated waterways.
 This was to become a Busselton Shire/City responsibility once the project was completed by the developer.
 Because the developer went into liquidation in 2012, this handover never happened.

-However in 2003/4 the Shire for unexplained reasons, opened a new reserve fund called the Port Geographe Development Fund into which the 25% municipality contribution was redirected.
-Then in 2013 the City totally abolished the community contribution.
-This separate fund had about $580,000 at the beginning of the 2015/16 fiscal year, as a result of the community contribution.
-It has subsequently been augmented by the return of developer’s bonds, and now stands at about $1.6M.
+In 2003/4 the Shire (now City), opened a new reserve fund called the Port Geographe Development Reserve (Council) into which the 25% municipality contribution was redirected.
+Then in 2013 the City abolished the community contribution.
+Following representations from PGLOA this contribution has since been reinstated.
+This separate fund had about $155,000 in February 2022 comprising the community contribution and augmented by the return of developer’s bonds.

 In 2014 after the successors to the original developer (a party to the original Port Geographe Development Deed) went into administration and eventual receivership, Busselton City and Department of Transport (DoT) developed a new Port Geographe Management Agreement for coastal and waterway management.
 This was to apply after completion of the reconfiguration of the port entrance.
 Significantly it did not have the further involvement of any developer.